RIR360/development/journal/2025/august.md

 - Your habit, your routine is your savior in difficult times.
 - It's so necessary that you'll get the re-assurance of your progress.
 - It's good that you have big goals, but your brain will forget.
+- So you must have your daily goals that can't be avoided.